-- \ If there is a child or staff member who possibly requires emergency medication in school (e.g., EpiPen) or a student with Lon Term Medical needs, we will prominently display and share this information and the procedures necessary.
-That means: - there will be a highlighted laminated sign on the desk of the teacher in the student's classroom.
+- If there is a child or staff member who possibly requires emergency medication in school (e.g., EpiPen) or a student with Long Term Medical needs, we will prominently display and share this information and the procedures necessary.
+That means: - Teachers will put a highlighted laminated sign on the desk of the teacher in the student's classroom.
 This sign is made in consultation, and after approval of the parents.
-It contains at least the name of the student, a picture of the student, the medicine needed, contraindications, where the medicine is stored, how it is administered and who to contact in case of an emergency
+It contains at least the name of the student, a picture of the student, the medicine needed, contra-indications, where the medicine is stored, how it is administered and who to contact in case of an emergency.

-- the teacher or Jules in the case of new registrations, will annotate this in Parnassys, note category particulars student family - the management, Jules, Milepost team and first aid team are informed of the situation by the teacher or Jules in the case of a new registration - Jules keeps record of this - \ Asthma: Children who have inhalers should have them available where necessary.
+- The teacher or Jules in the case of new registrations, will annotate this in Parnassys, note category particulars student family. - The management, Jules, Milepost team and first aid team are informed of the situation by the teacher or Jules in the case of a new registration. - Jules keeps a record of this from information found in Open Apply during the admissions process and requests extra details where necessary on the Notification of Medical Information Form - fillable v2.pdf - Asthma: Children who have inhalers should have them available where necessary.
 Inhalers should be kept in a safe but accessible place.
 Depending on the needs of the individual, inhalers should be taken to all physical activities.
 Inhalers must be labelled and include guidelines on administration.
 The children are expected to be using the inhaler themselves.
-Our staff does not provide support with using the inhaler. - Only first aiders can administer an EpiPen, and are contacted immediately when an emergency situation arises - In case emergency medication is administered, parents are informed of this by the teacher
+Our staff does not provide support with using the inhaler. - Only first aiders trained in how to administer an EpiPen may do so and are contacted immediately when an emergency arises. - In case emergency medication is administered, parents are informed of this by the teacher.